GJZwiers/deno-config-init/README.md

 Note that `deno-init` will not overwrite files or directories unless the `--force` option is used explicitly.
 This means the program can 'fill in the blanks' in a project where not all of the files above are present yet.

-## Available Options
+## Options

-Use `--help` to print all available options.
-In addition, they are listed below:
+`--help` will print all available options to the terminal.

-`--yes` or `-y` initializes a project with all the default values without
+`--yes` or `-y` will initialize the project with all the defaults, skipping the
-prompting:
+prompts:

 ```bash
 deno-init --yes
 ```

-`--name` or `-n` initializes the project in a new directory in the current working directory.
+`--name` or `-n` will initialize the project in a new directory in the current working directory:

 ```bash
 deno-init --name awesome_deno_project
 ```

-`--import-map` or `-m` adds an `import_map.json` file to the project:
+`--import-map` or `-m` will add an (empty) `import_map.json` file to the project:

 ```bash
 deno-init --import-map
 ```

-`--cache` or `-c` caches dependencies in e.g. `deps.ts` after all the project files are made.
+`--cache` or `-c` will run `deno cache` on any dependencies in for example `deps.ts` after all of the project's files have been made:

 ```bash
 deno-init --cache
 ```

-`--force` or `-f` enables overwriting existing files.
+`--force` or `-f` will allow the progam to overwrite existing files.
 This can be helpful to re-initialize but use with caution.

 ```bash
 deno-init --force
 ```

-`--no-git` disables running `git init` as part of project initialization.
+`--no-git` disables running `git init` as part of the project initialization.

 ```bash
 deno-init --no-git